 Disability discrimination is when you treated somebody in an unusual way that’s different from how other people are treated because he/she has some form of disability under the quality act.
 Whether Discrimination is intentional or unintentional, it is considered unlawful.

 What Constitutes Disability?

-Under the equality act disability can be any mental or physical condition that prevents the individual from performing day-to-day activities like other people, it could be long term or short term.
-If you have any sickness like cancer or HIV you’re still covered under the equality act even if you physically look normal like everyone else.
+Under the equality act, disability can be any mental or physical condition that prevents the individual from performing day-to-day activities like other people.
+It could be long term or short term.
+If you have any sickness like cancer or HIV, you’re still covered under the equality act even if you physically look normal like everyone else.
 You’re protected as long as you’ve been diagnosed with the progressive condition.

 Equality Act Against Disability Discrimination

-- You’ve been diagnosed with a disability.
+- You had a disability.

-- Someone predicted that you have disability.
+- Someone predicted that you have a disability.

 What Are Types Of Disability Discrimination?